David Kewley: Biography

-David Kewley (always known by his sobriquet of "Dawsey") was born in Douglas, Isle of Man in 1850, the eighth of ten children and brought up in the tough Fairy Ground area of the town.
+David Kewley (always known by his sobriquet, "Dawsey") was born in Douglas, Isle of Man in 1850, as the eighth of ten children and raised in the tough Fairy Ground area of the town.
 His father, also known as Dawsey, was a boatman and fisherman working an open lug-boat.
-After receiving a somewhat limited education the younger Kewley joined his older brother and father in the fishing trade.
+After receiving a somewhat limited education, the younger Kewley joined his older brother and father in the fishing trade.

-Regarded as singularly unassuming in character, modest, retiring and of a kindly nature, he took employment with the Isle of Man Steam Packet Company in 1877 as a boatman, living at 11, New Bond St, Douglas and later Shaw's Brow.
+Regarded as "singularly unassuming in character, modest retiring [sic] and of a kindly nature," he took employment with the Isle of Man Steam Packet Company in 1877 as a boatman.
+He lived at 11 New Bond St, Douglas, and later Shaw's Brow.

-Well known as a highly accomplished oarsman and swimmer, Dawsey competed in numerous rowing regattas around the Isle of Man and the northwest of England gaining success on many occasions, not least in the early 1870s, when as stroke oar of a crew which caused something of a sensation.
-Turning up at an event with three colleagues; Charles Kewin, John Cain and Hugh Rogers and an old gig which the four men had patched up themselves and known as "The Hobblers Boat," (the term "hobbler" applying to a waterman or pier porter) they competed in a race against several well trained racing crews, and to the astonishment of everyone, won easily.
-In turn they raced against professional crews from Manchester and Dumbarton enjoying further success.
+Well known as a highly accomplished oarsman and swimmer, Dawsey competed in numerous rowing regattas around the Isle of Man and the northwest of England.
+He was successful on many occasions, including the early 1870s, when he acted as stroke oar of a crew who reportedly "caused something of a sensation."
+He competed in this race with three colleagues: Charles Kewin, John Cain and Hugh Rogers, and an old gig which the four men had patched up themselves, known as The Hobblers Boat (the term "hobbler" means a waterman or pier porter).
+The team raced against several well trained racing crews, and "to the astonishment of everyone, won easily".
+Subsequently, they raced against professional crews from Manchester and Dumbarton, enjoying further success.
 They twice won the Duke of Devonshire's prize at Barrow-in-Furness competing against, and beating, a celebrated crew of boatmen from Barrow who were stroked by the renowned Anthony Strong.

 Dawsey was said to have been an ideal stroke oar.
 Average in height with a superb physique, he reached well forward and pulled his oar cleanly through the water, finishing powerfully.
 As well as becoming the stroke oar of the premier Douglas four, Dawsey also competed in the pairs category with John Cain (Dawsey and Cain were never beaten in a paired-oar race) as well as individually in the sculls.